Happily Never After

 “But you’re welcome to join us.
 We’re probably just going to play video games or something,” Tony says.

 I hear Tiffany gag.
+Like, actually gag.
 “Um, thanks, Tony.
 But I think I’ll pass.”

 The bell finally rings.
 The chatter comes to a minimum as Mr. Bright walks into the classroom.
 Tiffany blows Ryan a kiss and walks back to her seat.